The timely song is part of the Franciscan Friar of the Renewal's new album, 'Poco a Poco.'

 A member of the Franciscan Friars of the Renewal had taught himself this line while struggling to learn Spanish in Honduras.
 We are pilgrims—we walk to the Lord, it says.
 Little by little, we will arrive.

 When Brother Isaiah heard those words—especially that unforgettable phrase, “poco a poco”—they grabbed his heart and spoke to him.
 But they also came to represent something universal about the human journey back to God—a spirituality that is not about getting there all at once, but about putting one foot in front of the other, doing little acts with great love, slowly but surely finding our way back home.
-“It’s true, and it crosses cultural boundaries, and age boundaries, and so many other things,” he explains in one video.
+“It’s true, and it crosses cultural boundaries, and age boundaries, and so many other things,” .
 “It’s like this chorus of the human heart.”

 In his brand new album, Poco a Poco, Brother Isaiah offers a bouquet of different aspects of this insight, the songs gathered up with the same breezy, soulful charm of earlier tracks like “Receive Me (I’m Yours)” and “Jacob’s Song.”